awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-sample-data-load-create-cluster.md

 1. Choose **Create cluster**\.

-This tutorial uses the Amazon Redshift query editor, which you can use to query data immediately as Amazon Redshift connects your new cluster to the query editor during cluster creation\.
-Cluster creation might take a few minutes to complete\.
-After creation completes, the cluster status becomes ACTIVE\.
+This tutorial uses the Amazon Redshift query editor\.
+You can use this editor to query data immediately, when Amazon Redshift connects your new cluster to the query editor during cluster creation\.

-When Amazon Redshift is creating your Amazon Redshift cluster with the load sample data option, it automatically uploads the sample dataset Tickit\.
-Go to the query editor and view the sample Tickit tables by choosing the `dev` database and `public` schema\.

 You can also choose other SQL client tools that support JDBC or ODBC drivers to work with data in your cluster\.
 For more information, see [Connecting to an Amazon Redshift cluster using SQL client tools](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-to-cluster.html) in the *Amazon Redshift Cluster Management Guide*\.